ArunMunagala7/bluestaq-local-rag/README.md

 # Single-shot LLM only (no retrieval)
 python -m app.app query-basic "What is Retrieval Augmented Generation?"

-# RAG query with default (auto) style
+# RAG query with default (detailed) style
 python -m app.app query-rag "What were the three estates in French society before 1789?"

 # RAG query with specific style
-python -m app.app query-rag "How did Columbus treat the Arawak Indians?" --style detailed
+python -m app.app query-rag "How did Columbus treat the Arawak Indians?" --style bullet

-# RAG query with retrieval justifications (shows why sources were selected)
+# RAG query with LLM-generated retrieval justifications
 python -m app.app query-rag "What was apartheid in South Africa?" --justify

+# Save query results to data/query_history.jsonl
+python -m app.app query-rag "What caused the French Revolution?" --save

-# Combine style and justifications
+# Combine all flags
-python -m app.app query-rag "What caused the French Revolution?" --style bullet --justify
+python -m app.app query-rag "What was the Bastille?" --style detailed --justify --save

-# Interactive chat mode
+# Interactive chat mode (with session-based settings)
 python -m app.app chat

 # Upload a single file to corpus